chuasweechin/durian-ecommerce/README.md

 * ...

-# Issue encountered for Heroku deployment
+# Fixed done for Heroku deployment
 - Convert secret key into ENV
+- Always use lower case for require gem in .rb files
+- modify config/environments/production.rb with config.assets.js_compressor = Uglifier.new(harmony: true)